Damien Egan: Parliamentary career

 In July 2023, Egan was selected as Labour's prospective parliamentary candidate for Bristol North East.
 He defeated Bristol mayor Marvin Rees to win the candidacy for the new seat, which was established due to boundary changes at the 2024 general election.

 On 15 February 2024, he became MP for Kingswood in South Gloucestershire at the Kingswood by-election, following the resignation of the Conservative MP Chris Skidmore.
 Egan was elected with 44.9% of the vote and a majority of 2,501.

 Due to the 2023 Periodic Review of Westminster constituencies, Egan's constituency of Kingswood was abolished, and replaced with Bristol North East.
 At the 2024 general election, Egan was elected to Parliament as MP for Bristol North East with a vote share of 45.3% and a majority of 11,167.

-In November 2024, Egan voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted suicide.

-Egan is a Vice-Chair of Labour Friends of Israel.
+In March 2024 Egan undertook a visit to Israel which was paid for by the Labour Friends of Israel (LFI).

+Egan was appointed as an honorary vice-chair of Labour Friends of Israel (LFI) in November 2024.
+He is also the co-chair of the UK Parliament All-Party Parliamentary Group (APPG) on UK-Israel.
+One of the stated aims of the Israel APPG is to "to make the case for Israel and for the UK's bilateral relationship with the Jewish state".

+In February 2025 Egan visited the USA to attend the 2025 AIPAC Congressional Summit, which was paid for by the Labour Friends of Israel (LFI).